XavierLaforgue/holbertonschool-hbnb/INSTALLATION.md

 This application has been tested on python 3.13.3.
 If you try to use a different python version results are not guaranteed.
-If your sustem's python version is different, the use of a `pyenv` with python 3.13.3 is highly recommended.
+If your system's python version is different, the use of a `pyenv` with python 3.13.3 is highly recommended.

 ## 1. Clone the repository